kyma-project/kyma/docs/serverless/03-03-supported-webhooks.md

 type: Details
 ---

-A newly created or modified Function CR is first updated by the defaulting webhook and then verified by the validation webhook before the Function Controller starts to process it:
+A newly created or modified Function CR is first updated by the defaulting webhook and then verified by the validation webhook before the Function Controller starts to process it.

 ## Defaulting webhook